Non-normality and dissipation in Markovian quantum dynamics: Implications for quantum simulation: Classes of quantum dynamical systems

 Physically, this behavior reflects the competition between noncommuting components of the generator.
 While $\mathcal L_{\rm d}$ enforces contraction along certain directions in operator space, the nonnormal component $\mathcal L_{\rm nd}$ can rotate states into directions that are less damped, leading to temporary growth in norm.
 In contrast to the weakly nonnormal regime, these effects are not parametrically suppressed.

 The crossover regime also has important implications for simulation complexity.
 Since $A(t)$ remains bounded by a constant independent of evolution time, the propagator norm retains the form in \erf{gen:norm:crossover}.
-As a result, For a target accuracy $\epsilon^*$, the required precision per step satisfies
+As a result, f or a target accuracy $\epsilon^*$, the required precision per step satisfies

 Thus, since $A(t) = O(1)$, the per-step precision only requires an $O(1)$ overhead relative to the target global error $\epsilon^*$.
 Unlike the strongly nonnormal regime, there is no parametrically large amplification, and the simulation cost remains essentially controlled by the dissipative strength $\delta(\mathcal L)$.